Investment and Prioritisation Framework “Doing the Right Things”

-The Investment & Prioritisation Framework is about choosing which initiatives to fund, and how much to spend.
-There is always more demand than can be fulfilled, so investment decisions need to be made wisely.
-This framework enables consistent and transparent decision making that is aligned with the strategic vision and values of the organisation.
+The Fragile to Agile Investment & Prioritisation Framework provides a methodical and structured mechanism for choosing which business change initiatives to fund and how much funding to allocate.
+As there is always more demand than can be fulfilled, investment decisions need to be made in a systematic and prudent way against a balanced decision criterion.
+Therefore, this process enables consistent and transparent decision making that is aligned with the strategic vision, objectives and values of the organisation.

 - There is a single process for all types of change.
-There may be different paths through the process for different types of change, but to maintain the integrity of the process and to achieve the desired strategic outcomes, there can be no backdoors or “skunk works”.
+Although there may be separate pathways through the process for different types of change, to maintain the integrity of the process and achieve the desired business outcomes, there can be no backdoors or skunk works;

-- It provides ‘stage gates’ that do not throttle or hinder productivity, but rather provide the opportunity to cancel or delay a project before a large investment is committed.
+- It establishes stage gates that do not throttle or hinder productivity, but provide the opportunity to cancel or delay a project before a large investment is committed or consumed;

-- The decision factors that are important to assist in making appropriately informed investment decisions are tailored for each organisation but typically would include financial analysis, strategic fit analysis, heat maps and balanced scorecards (or an equivalent technique).
+- The decision factors used in making appropriately informed investment decisions are tailored for each organisation but typically include financial assessment, strategic fit analysis, heat maps and balanced scorecards (or an equivalent technique).

 “IT Investment is like advertising.
 I know half of it is well spent.
 I just don’t know which half”